Apr 24, 2012

 November 1, 2012: Most registrars start sending renewal notices.
 Dynadot sends out renewal notices starting at 60 days out and again at 30 days, 10 days and 3 days giving you every opportunity to renew before your domain expires.
 We also offer auto-renewal that can be easily set up in your Dynadot account.

 January 1, 2013: Your domain has expired.
 Most registrars hold the domain, which means your website and email will no longer work.
-You can still renew your domain at the regular renewal price for the next 40 days in what is called a renewal grace period, but you cannot transfer it unless you renew first.
+You can still renew your domain at the regular renewal price for the next 30 days during what is called the grace renewal period, but you cannot transfer it unless you renew first.

 January 30, 2013: 30 days after a domain has expired, it is placed in Dynadot's Expired Auctions where buyers can bid on the domain.
-However, you still have the full 40-day grace period to renew your domain even if the domain has been won in our Expired Auctions.
+Registrants can still renew their domain, but we charge a $10 late renewal fee during the last 10 days of the grace renewal period (which is typically 40 days for most domains).

 February 9, 2013: After 40 days, most registrars delete the domain.
 You can still get your domain back by restoring it, which is more expensive.
 This is known as the redemption period and lasts for 30 days after the domain is deleted.